grininmonkey/react-gm-split/README.md

     <Split>
 )
 ```
-The `Split` component will setup a split when there are only 2 items of type object within the .children array.
+The `Split` component will setup a split when there are only 2 items of type object within the children array.
 So there can be `null` or `false` items as a result of a map or direct conditions like above.

-When there are only 1 or more than 2 object items, `Split` will return those items but not setup as "split" layout.
+When there are only 1, or more than 2 object items, `Split` will return those items but not setup as a "split" layout with a gutter.
+In this senerio/condition, the `style` property passed to `Split` will be applied to the parent wrapper.
+When doing a split `initialParentStyle` property is applied.

 ## Properties
 - `id: string | number`